Bilalh/Gen/Readme.md

 Use `gen weights` to output example weightings files.

-Run for 15 minutes with 60 seconds for the toolchain 4 cores:
+Run for 15 minutes with 60 seconds for the toolchain, 4 cores:

 	gen essence  -p60 -t900 -c4

-Run for 15 minutes with 30 seconds for the refinement 4 cores:
+Run for 15 minutes with 30 seconds for the refinement, 4 cores:

 	gen essence  -p30 -t900 -c4  --mode=refine

-Run with 30 seconds per spec on 4 cores using a directory of essence files:
+Run with 30 seconds for the toolchain on 4 cores using a directory (including sub-directories) of essence files:

 	gen json -d <essence-dir>
 	gen essence --given <essence-dir> -p30 -c4